 Online School Tutors

 Our Online School is internationally respected and enjoyed so much by our participants because of the excellence and commitment of those who lecture and teach on it.
 The School’s academic tutors provide a focus for the week's study.

-Professor Matthew Gibney (Elizabeth Colson Professor of Politics and Forced Migration, RSC, University of Oxford)
+Professor Matthew Gibney (Elizabeth Colson Professor of Politics and Forced Migration)

-Professor Tom Scott-Smith (Associate Professor of Refugee Studies and Forced Migration, RSC, University of Oxford)
+Professor Tom Scott-Smith (Associate Professor of Refugee Studies and Forced Migration)